-- a cumulative Grade Point Average of 3.50 or higher in the Doctor of Pharmacy program; - a grade of 'Honours' in at least 2.0 of the 3.5 Intermediate and Advanced Pharmacy Practice Experience full-course equivalents, and a grade of 'Pass' in the remaining IPPE/APPE courses; and - a passing grade in all courses completed in the first term of the MBA program.
+- a. a cumulative Grade Point Average of 3.50 or higher in the Doctor of Pharmacy program; - b. a grade of 'Honours' in at least 2.0 of the 3.5 Intermediate and Advanced Pharmacy Practice Experience full-course equivalents, and a grade on 'Pass' in the remaining IPPE/APPE courses; and - c. a passing grade in all courses completed in the first term of the MBA program.